 Pre-selection and preparation influence participants' acceptance of the AC.
 Therefore, selection criteria must be announced prior to the AC and must be consistently followed for all participants.
 Information about the basic target, procedures, and risks of the AC must be provided to potential participants so that they are able to make an informed decision about whether to participate or not.
-Additional information about the participants' different knowledge backgrounds and to make it possible to benefit from the AC experience.
+Additional information about exercises and useful strategies of preparation must be provided to balance out the participants' different knowledge backgrounds and to make it possible to benefit from the AC experience.
 All arrangements also aim at preventing negative emotions ("being a looser") resulting from negative AC outcomes.